andrsdtr/aquarinator/README.md

 # Aquarinator

 ## Use-Case
-With the help of this irrigation system, the plants can be watered automatically.
-So the user no longer has to worry that his plants are not sufficiently watered, because the irrigation is controlled by sensors.
-This also controls the aspect of targeted watering, because watering is only done when it is really necessary.
-In addition to this function, the user also has the option to view the data of his monitoring on a web app and can thus also perform some functions such as manual watering or measuring the humidity.
+Aquarinator is an automated irrigation system.
+The user does not have to worry about his plants getting too little water, because the watering is controlled by sensors.
+Consequently, watering only occurs when it is really necessary.
+In addition to this, the user can monitor the data produced by the sensors and irrigations in the responsive web app.
+Manual watering and measurements can also be performed here.

 **Aquarinator was developed by the following team members:**
 - Andreas Dichter (6104795)